AI-Generated Content (AIGC) for Various Data Modalities: A Survey: 3D Modality

 Besides generation of 3D shapes and scenes, generation of 3D humans is also an important task.
 Different from generation of shapes which tend to be static and inanimate, the ultimate goal of 3D human generation is to synthesize animatable humans with movable joints and non-rigid components (such as hair and clothing), which further increases the difficulty of the task.
-In general, the work on generating 3D human avatars can be split into the full body and head, which we discuss separately below.
+Below, we first discuss methods for unconditional 3D human generation, followed by the conditional methods.